Uber & Lyft Cases

 We have seen several cases where Uber and Lyft drivers simply ignore the rules of the road, causing serious collisions to occur with injuries to passengers and/or other drivers on the roadway.
 What most people don’t realize is that there are very technical rules governing the amount of liability insurance that these drivers must carry.

-When Uber and Lyft were granted licenses to run their operations in Virginia, back in 2016, the State of Virginia realized customers and other drivers on the roadway could be placed at risk.
-Code section 46.2–2099 provides, in part, that when these drivers accept a call for pick up, or have passengers in their vehicle, a corporate Uber/Lyft policy applies to that vehicle in the amount of $1 MILLION DOLLARS.
-Even if you are a passenger in an Uber/Lyft vehicle that is hit by another at fault driver, the 1 million dollars of coverage could apply to your case by a provision called underinsured motorist coverage.
+When Uber and Lyft, and other ridesharing companies (also known as transportation network companies), were granted licenses to run their operations in Virginia, in 2016, the State of Virginia realized customers and other drivers on the roadway could be placed at risk.
+Code § 46.2–2099 provides, in part, that when these drivers accept a call for pick up, or have passengers in their vehicle, a corporate insurance policy applies to that vehicle, in the minimum amount of $1 MILLION.
+Even if you are a passenger in an Uber or Lyft vehicle that is hit by another at-fault driver, the minimum 1 million dollars of coverage could apply to your case, by a provision called Underinsured Motorist Coverage (UIM).

-Even if the Uber/Lyft driver is not at fault, the law provides that as long as you are a passenger in an Uber/Lyft, then if that vehicle is hit by another at fault driver, the 1 million dollars of coverage could apply to your case by a provision called Underinsured Motorist coverage (UIM).
+Even if the Uber or Lyft driver is not at-fault, the law provides that as long as you are a passenger in a rideshare vehicle, then if that vehicle is hit by another at fault driver, the minimum $1 million of coverage could apply to your case by a provision called Underinsured Motorist coverage (UIM).

-Any person who is injured by an Uber or Lyft vehicle should contact us promptly so that we can demand that Uber/Lyft preserve vital evidence as to the driver’s status at the time of the collision.
-We have the burden of proving that they had accepted a call for service, otherwise the million dollar policy will not apply to your case.
+If you are injured by a rideshare vehicle, or have been involved in a Lyft or Uber accident, you should contact us promptly so that we can demand that the rideshare company preserve vital evidence as to the driver’s status at the time of the collision.
+We have the burden of proving that they had accepted a call for service, otherwise the $1 million insurance policy will not apply to your case.